operio-dev/operio-whitepaper/docs/Funding_Status.md

-# FUNDING STATUS
+## 08 — Funding Status

-## Founder Investment
+### Founder Investment

-To date, the Operio project has been entirely self-funded by the founder, who has invested €40,000 of personal capital.
-These resources have been used to:
+To date, Operio has been entirely self-funded, with the founder investing **€40,000** of personal capital.
+This investment has enabled:

-- Conduct early market research and validation
+- Early market research and validation
-- Build and test multiple MVP directions
+- Development and testing of multiple MVP directions
-- Create core documentation and branding
+- Branding, technical documentation, and whitepaper production
-- Begin forming the first strategic partnerships
+- Initial outreach to design partners and pilot users
-- Lay the groundwork for the launch and raise process
+- Laying the operational and infrastructure foundation for the first launch

-This personal commitment demonstrates a high level of conviction and long-term vision behind the project.
+This commitment reflects a high level of conviction and long-term founder alignment.

+---

-## Current Raise
+### Current Raise — Pre-Pre-Seed (€50–100K)

-We are currently raising a pre-pre-seed round between **€50,000 and €100,000**, which will be used to:
+We are currently raising between **€50,000 and €100,000** to:

-- Finalize a functional MVP (targeting 70% feature completeness)
+- Deliver a working MVP with ~70% feature coverage
-- Engage with the first 10 pilot clients
+- Launch with 10 pilot clients across sales and ops use cases
-- Set up a scalable technical infrastructure
+- Harden the technical infrastructure for real-world usage
-- Prepare for a large (huge!) pre-seed raise within 6-9 months

-## Future Round (Seed)
+- Build momentum toward a larger institutional round

+The goal is to achieve **early traction, validation, and velocity** before entering the next stage.

+---

+### Looking Ahead — Pre-Seed & Seed Strategy

-Once traction is demonstrated with early adopters, we plan to raise a larger **Pre-Seed round** to:
+Upon demonstrating engagement and retention among pilot customers, we plan to raise a **Pre-Seed round (6–9 months out)** focused on:

-- Scale team and operations
+- Team expansion (AI engineers, DevOps, design, GTM)
-- Accelerate customer acquisition
+- Accelerating customer acquisition through focused verticals
-- Speeding up Tech evolution
-- Further develop the AGI-native ERP modules
+- Expanding the AGI-native agent framework across modules
+- Launching the partner marketplace and Web3-ready architecture
-- Launch comprehensive marketing and Web3 integration
+- Scaling branding and founder-led evangelism

+We’re building for long-term defensibility, and this next round will position Operio for institutional growth.